-Eshu Oil Recipe and Variations
+Eshu Oil Recipe and Incense and Variations

 oilscloseEshu oil is one of those simple, basic recipes that every witch delving into west African spirituality and magick must have in their toolkit.
 It is relatively easy to make with a little patience.
 A standard recipe often used in the African diaspora is as follows: